python/cpython/Doc/library/carbon.rst

 .. note::

+   Most of the OS X APIs that these modules use are deprecated or removed in recent versions of OS X.  Many are not available when Python is executing in 64-bit mode.
 The Carbon modules have been removed in Python 3.
+You should avoid using them in Python 2.

 :mod:`Carbon.AE` --- Apple Events